sensei-hacker/inavwiki/Modes.md

 ### MIXER TRANSITION

 Used to transition VTOL aircraft from the _multirotor control profile_ to the _fixedwing control profile_ and back again.
 This is useful for allowing a VTOL to increase forward airspeed, before entering full fixedwing flight.
-So as not to stall or loss altitude in the transition process.
+So as not to stall or lose altitude in the transition process.
 Or it can also be used to slow the aircraft in fixedwing flight, for braking and better control stability before it enters the multirotor (VTOL) state.

 ### MSP RC OVERRIDE